aptech/docs/docs/CR-window.rst

 ----------------
 Partitions the window into tiled regions (graphic panels) of equal size.

 ..
 NOTE:: This function is for the deprecated PQG graphics.
+Use :func:`plotLayout` for similar functionality.

 Library
 -------